-Brian Wheeler, M.A., is a wordsmith, philosopher, and Alan Watts scholar.
-He is writing his first book, Cosmic Fruit: Awakening to a New View of Life, which is based on Watts’ organic cosmology.
+Brian L. Wheeler, M.A., Ph.D.c, is a wordsmith, Alan Watts scholar, and doctoral candidate.
 Given Wheeler’s passion for exploring the bounds of human potential and cosmic connection, he writes from the ground of experience, inquiry, and scholarly creativity.

-After earning a master’s degree in Philosophy & Religion (concentration in Philosophy, Cosmology, and Consciousness) at the California Institute of Integral Studies (CIIS), Wheeler is presently a PhD student in the university’s East-West Psychology program.
+After earning a master’s degree in Philosophy & Religion (concentration in Philosophy, Cosmology, and Consciousness) at the California Institute of Integral Studies (CIIS), Wheeler went on to pursue a PhD in the university’s East-West Psychology program.
+Currently, he is writing his dissertation on paradox and the cosmology of Alan W. Watts.
 For his bachelor’s degree, Wheeler attended Western Washington University’s interdisciplinary program (Fairhaven College), where he studied writing, worldviews, and consciousness.

-While Brian Wheeler is the world’s most widely published kiteboarding wordsmith, he also has a much deeper side too: a love for exploring and writing about the mysteries of consciousness, life, and existence.
+While Wheeler holds a lifelong passion for action sports, he also has a much deeper side too: a love for exploring and writing about the mysteries of consciousness, life, and existence.

 He is not taking on clients at this time.